cloudevents/spec/schemaregistry/schemaregistry.md

 mechanism that allows an implementation to reject updates that do not comply with a compatibility policy, if one has been implemented.

 ### 2.2.1.
-Multi-format schema sets
+Multi-format schema groups

-If the schema format has not been restricted at the schema group level, each schema may describe the same data structure for encoding in different formats concurrently.
-That implies that the schema managed by this registry is not a single document, but MAY be a set of documents that all describe the exact same data structure, each in their own particular syntax and using their own type model.
+If the schema format has not been restricted at the schema group level, each schema MAY have its own format.
+This choice is mutually exclusive.
+If a format has been defined for the group, schemas in the group MUST use that format.

-The schema version therefore relates to this abstract notion of schema and the described data structure.
-All documents coexisting within the same version SHOULD describe the exact same data structure.

 ### 2.2.2.
 Schema attributes

 As per the definition above, the schema object is a collection of versions of schema documents.
-It only has an identifier attribute.
+An implementation MAY add further attributes.

 #### id